 Cost of rechargeable hearing aids

-When you going to buy a rechargeable hearing aid it will cost you a price of $ 50 but this rechargeable hearing aid price will save your money in the near future.
-Therefore, in case you try to shop carefully than for around the year cost will probably be the same of the batteries.
+When you going to buy a rechargeable hearing devices it will cost you a price of $ 50 but this rechargeable hearing aid price will save your money in the near future.
+Therefore, in case you try to shop carefully than for around the year cost will probably be the same as the batteries.

 Lithium-ion batteries are much more environmentally friendly than the older mercury batteries, they still contain metals that can be harmful to our environment.
 Hearing aid batteries can be recycled.